What Happened

-A personalized mRNA cancer vaccine, when used in combination with KEYTRUDA, has demonstrated a 49% reduction in the risk of melanoma recurrence or death.
-This innovative treatment is tailored to individual patients and marks a significant advancement in the fight against melanoma.
-The vaccine targets specific mutations within a patient's tumor.
+A personalized mRNA cancer vaccine, in combination with the drug KEYTRUDA, has shown a 49% reduction in the risk of melanoma recurrence or death.
+This personalized approach utilizes mRNA technology, similar to that used in COVID-19 vaccines, to create a treatment tailored to the specific genetic makeup of an individual's tumor.

 Key Facts